HEAD's freeride line, the "KORE" series, is a comprehensive lineup centered around the lightweight and strong material "Graphene."

 , TOURING: 5

-This is my go-to model throughout the season.
-With just this one ski, I can ski the way I want in any field, whether at the ski resort or in the backcountry.
-They're so light you won't even notice their length, but they have a firm stiffness, so I can ski with complete confidence.
+This is a model I've been using throughout the season.
+With just this one pair of skis, I can ski exactly the way I want in any field, whether it's a ski resort or the backcountry.
+Despite its light weight that belies its length, it has excellent stiffness, allowing me to ski with complete confidence.

 My boots are also from the KORE series.
-They're incredibly light and well-made, making them a reliable item I can't live without.
-The GripWalk sole significantly reduces the strain on my feet when moving, allowing me to concentrate on skiing.
+They are very light and well-made, making them a reliable item I can't part with.
+The GripWalk sole significantly reduces the strain on my feet when moving, making them excellent boots that allow me to concentrate on skiing.

-The bindings I'm using now are lightweight and reliable.
-I feel so confident in these bindings that I wouldn't want to ski with anything else.
-I've been using Tyrolia Attack bindings for many years, and they release properly when I fall and there's no mis-release, and they release properly when I'm in danger.
+The bindings I'm currently using are lightweight and reliable.
+I can confidently say that I wouldn't want to ski with any other bindings; they give me that much peace of mind.
+I've been using Tyrolia Attack for many years, and they never accidentally release; they release properly when it's dangerous during a fall.

 Impression Review 2 Ai Sato